oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-infra/datamesh2infra.md

 9. Click **Create Autonomous Database**.
 Once it finishes provisioning, you can click on the instance name to see details of it.

-## Task 3: Create an second ATP Instance - TargetATP
+## Step 3 - Create an second ATP Instance - TargetATP

 Repeat the steps of the previous lab to create a second DB - the DB used by our target Microservice, using the same steps as before except for the name of the instance :